 The schematic diagram of the oscilloscope is shown in Figure 1.

-For various settings and troubleshooting in any power converters, household appliances control circuits, for studying all kinds of devices, etc., where accurate measurements and high frequencies are not required, but you just need to look at the waveform with a frequency of, say, up to a couple of megahertz - more than enough.
+For various settings and troubleshooting in all kinds of power converters and control circuits household appliances, for studying all kinds of devices, etc., where precise measurements and high frequencies are not required, but you just need to look at the shape of a signal with a frequency of, say, up to a couple of megahertz - more than enough.

 The S2 button is part of the hardware needed for the bootloader.
-If you keep it pressed when connecting the oscilloscope to USB, then the PIC will work in bootloader mode and you can update the oscilloscope firmware using the appropriate utility.
-As an ADC (IC3), a "television" microcircuit, TDA8708A, was used.
-It is quite available in all sorts of "Chip and Dip" ah and other places for obtaining parts.
-In fact, this is not only an ADC for a video signal, but also an input switcher, an equalizer and a white-black level limiter, etc. But all these charms are not used in this design.
-The ADC is very fast - the sampling rate is 30 MHz.
-In the circuit, it operates at a clock frequency of 12 MHz - no need for faster, because the PIC18F2550 simply cannot read data faster.
-And the higher the frequency - the greater the consumption of the ADC.
-Instead of the TDA8708A, you can use any other fast ADC with parallel data output, such as the TDA8703 or something from Analog Devices.
+If you keep it pressed when connecting the oscilloscope to USB, the PIC will work in bootloader mode and you can update the oscilloscope firmware using the appropriate utility.
+A “television” chip - TDA8708A - was used as an ADC (IC3).
+It is quite available in all sorts of "Chip and Dip" ahs and other places where parts are obtained.
+In fact, this is not only an ADC for a video signal, but also an input switch, an equalizer and a white-black level limiter, etc. But all these delights are not used in this design.
+The ADC is very fast - the sampling frequency is 30 MHz.
+In the circuit, it operates at a clock frequency of 12 MHz - there is no need to go faster, because the PIC18F2550 simply will not be able to read data faster.
+And the higher the frequency, the greater the consumption of the ADC.
+Instead of the TDA8708A, you can use any other high-speed ADC with parallel data output, for example the TDA8703 or something from Analog Devices.

-The clock frequency for the ADC was cunningly extracted from PIC "a - PWM was launched there with a frequency of 12 MHz and a duty cycle of 0.25.
-The positive polarity clock pulse passes in the Q1 PIC cycle", so that any access to port B that occurs in the Q2 cycle data ADC will be ready.
-The PIC core operates at a frequency of 48 MHz, received through a PLL from a 4 MHz quartz.
-The copy command from register to register takes 2 cycles or 8 cycles.
-Thus, ADC data can be stored in memory with a maximum frequency of 6 MHz using a continuous sequence MOVFF PORTB, POSTINC0 commands One PIC18F2550 RAM bank of 256 bytes is used for the data buffer.
+The clock frequency for the ADC was cunningly extracted from the PIC - a PWM is running there with a frequency of 12 MHz and a duty cycle of 0.25.
+The clock pulse of positive polarity passes in the Q1 cycle of the PIC, so that with any access to port B, which occurs in the Q2 cycle, the data The ADCs will be ready.
+The PIC core operates at a frequency of 48 MHz, obtained through the PLL from a 4 MHz crystal.
+A copy command from register to register is executed in 2 clock cycles or 8 cycles.
+Thus, ADC data can be stored in memory at a maximum frequency of 6 MHz using a continuous sequence MOVFF PORTB, POSTINC0 commands.
+One PIC18F2550 RAM bank of 256 bytes is used for the data buffer.

-Lower sampling rates are implemented by adding a delay between MOVFF instructions.
-The firmware implements the simplest synchronization on the negative or positive edge of the input signal.
-The cycle of collecting data into the buffer is started by a command from the PC via USB, after which this data can be read via USB.
-As a result, the PC receives 256 8-bit samples, which can, for example, be displayed as an image.
-The input circuit is simple to disgrace.
-The input voltage divider without any frills is made on a rotary switch.
-Unfortunately, it was not possible to figure out how to transfer the switch position to the PIC, therefore, in the graphic face of the oscilloscope, there are only voltage values in relative units - scale divisions.
-The input signal amplifier (IC2B) operates at a gain of 10 times, the zero offset required for the ADC (it accepts a signal in the range from Vcc - 2.41V to Vcc - 1.41V) is provided by the voltage from the PIC programmable voltage reference generator (CVREF IC1, R7, R9) and a divider from the negative supply voltage (R6, R10, R8).
-Because there was an "extra" amplifier (IC2A) in the op-amp package, I used it as a bias voltage follower.
+Lower sample rates are achieved by adding a delay between MOVFF commands.
+The firmware implements the simplest synchronization based on the negative or positive edge of the input signal.
+The data collection cycle into the buffer is started by a command from the PC via USB, after which this data can be read via USB.
+As a result, the PC receives 256 8-bit samples, which it can, for example, display as an image.
+The input circuit is incredibly simple.
+The input voltage divider is made without any frills on a rotary switch.
+Unfortunately, it was not possible to figure out how to transfer the switch position to the PIC, so the graphical face of the oscilloscope contains only voltage values in relative units - scale divisions.
+The input signal amplifier (IC2B) operates with a gain of 10 times, the zero offset required for the ADC (it accepts a signal in the range from Vcc - 2.41V to Vcc - 1.41V) is provided by the voltage from the programmable reference voltage generator PIC (CVREF IC1, R7, R9) and a divider from the negative supply voltage (R6, R10, R8).
+Because There was an “extra” amplifier (IC2A) in the op-amp housing; I used it as a bias voltage follower.

-Do not forget about capacitive circuits for frequency compensation of the input capacitance of your op-amp and limiting diodes that are not on the circuit - you need to select capacitances in parallel with the divider resistors and resistor R1, otherwise the frequency response of the input circuit will ruin the entire bandwidth.
+Don’t forget about capacitive circuits for frequency compensation of the input capacitance of your op-amp and limiting diodes, which are missing in the diagram - you need to select capacitances parallel to the divider resistors and resistor R1, otherwise the frequency characteristics of the input circuit will ruin the entire passband.
 With direct current, everything is simple - the input resistance of the op-amp and closed diodes is orders of magnitude higher than the resistance of the divider, so the divider can simply be calculated without taking into account the input resistance of the op-amp.
-For alternating current, it’s different - the input capacitance of the op-amp and diodes is a significant value compared to the capacitance of the divider.
+For alternating current it is different - the input capacitance of the op-amp and diodes is a significant amount compared to the capacitance of the divider.
 From the resistance of the divider and the input capacitance of the op-amp and diodes, a passive low-pass filter is obtained, which distorts the input signal.

-1. Put a capacitor with a capacity of approximately 1000 pF in parallel with R18.
+1. Place a capacitor with a capacity of approximately 1000 pF in parallel with R18.

-2. Select the most sensitive limit, apply rectangular pulses with a frequency of 1 kHz and a span of several divisions of the scale to the input and select a capacitor parallel to R1 so that the rectangles on the screen look like rectangles, without peaks or blockages on the fronts.
+2. Select the most sensitive limit, apply rectangular pulses with a frequency of 1 kHz and a swing of several scale divisions to the input, and select a capacitor parallel to R1 so that the rectangles on the screen look like rectangles, without peaks or valleys at the fronts.

-3. Repeat the operation for each next limit, selecting capacitors in parallel with each divider resistor according to the limit.
+3. Repeat the operation for each subsequent limit, selecting capacitors in parallel with each divider resistor according to the limit.

-4. Repeat the process from the beginning, and make sure that everything is in order at all limits (the capacitance of mounting capacitors may appear), and, if something is wrong, slightly correct the capacitances.
+4. Repeat the process from the beginning, and make sure that everything is in order at all limits (the capacitance of the capacitor installation may appear), and, if something is wrong, slightly adjust the capacitances.

-The op-amp itself is an Analog Devices AD823.
-The most expensive part of an oscilloscope. :) But on the other hand, the band is 16 MHz - which is quite good.
-And besides, this is the first of the smart ones that came across in retail for sane money.
+The op amp itself is an Analog Devices AD823.
+The most expensive part of the oscilloscope. :) But the band is 16 MHz - which is not bad.
+And besides, this is the first of the fast ones that came across in retail sale for reasonable money.

-Of course, this dual op amp can be changed to something like the LM2904 without any modifications, but then you will have to limit yourself to audio range signals.
-It will not pull more than 20-30 kHz.
+Of course, this dual op-amp can be replaced without any modifications with something like LM2904, but then you will have to limit yourself to audio signals.
+It will not handle more than 20-30 kHz.

-Well, the shape of rectangular, for example, signals will be slightly distorted.
-But if you manage to find something like OPA2350 (38 MHz), then it will be wonderful on the contrary.
+Well, the shape of rectangular signals, for example, will be slightly distorted.
+But if you manage to find something like OPA2350 (38 MHz), then it will be, on the contrary, wonderful.

-The source of the negative supply voltage for the op-amp is based on the well-known charge-pump ICL7660.
-Minimum binding and no inductance.
-The output current of -5 V, of course, is small, but we don’t need much.
-The power circuits of the analog part are isolated from digital interference by inductances and capacitances (L2, L3, C5, C6).
-The inductances came across with a nominal value of 180 uH, so I installed them.
+Of course, its output current is -5 V, which is small, but we don’t need much.
+The power circuits of the analog part are isolated from digital noise by inductances and capacitances (L2, L3, C5, C6).
+The inductors came with a nominal value of 180 uH, so I installed them.
 No power interference even at the most sensitive limit.
-The PIC firmware is loaded via USB using a bootloader that sits from the 0th address in the program memory and starts if you hold down the S2 button when turned on.
-So before flashing the PIC - fill in the bootloader there first - it will be easier to change the firmware.
+The PIC firmware is uploaded via USB using a bootloader that sits at address 0 in the program memory and starts if you hold down the S2 button when turning it on.
+So before flashing the PIC, upload the bootloader there first - it will be easier to change the firmware.

 The sources of the oscilloscope driver for kernels 2.6.X are in the archive with the firmware.
-There is also a console utility for checking the performance of the oscilloscope.
-Its source code is worth looking at to figure out how to communicate with an oscilloscope if you want to write your own software for it.
+There is also a console utility for checking the functionality of the oscilloscope.
+Its source code is worth looking at to figure out how to communicate with the oscilloscope if you want to write your own software for it.

 Scheme

-The sources and firmware of the oscilloscope can be found at the bottom of the page.
-Each circuit block is labeled and will be described in detail below.
+Sources and firmware for the oscilloscope can be found at the bottom of the page.
+Each block of the circuit is labeled and will be described in detail below.

 Nutrition

-Voltage is supplied from a 9V battery to a TC1262-5.0V integrated voltage regulator to provide a stable 5V to power the microcontroller and display.
-The output is a 1uF capacitor.
+Voltage is supplied from the 9V battery to the TC1262-5.0V integrated voltage regulator to provide a stable 5V to power the microcontroller and display.
+There is a 1uF capacitor at the output.

 Display AGM1264F

-Graphic LCD display AGM1264F with a resolution of 128 x 64 pixels with built-in controller KS0108, which allows you to easily control it with a microcontroller.
-It has an LED backlight and a negative voltage generator to drive the display.
+Graphic LCD display AGM1264F with a resolution of 128 x 64 pixels with a built-in KS0108 controller, which allows you to easily control it using a microcontroller.
+He has LED backlight and a negative voltage generator to drive the display.

-Pin A0 is set to analog input.
-Note that the signal source resistance affects the analog input offset voltage.
-The maximum recommended resistance is 2.5 kΩ.
+Pin A0 is configured as an analog input.
+Note that the source resistance affects the analog input offset voltage.
+The maximum recommended resistance is 2.5 kOhm.

 RS232 converter

-The USART pins must be connected to an RS-232 converter to connect to a PC for firmware upgrade.
-After that, it can be disabled.
+The USART pins must be connected to the RS-232 converter to connect to a PC for firmware upgrade.
+After this it can be disabled.

 Sources and firmware